14 Oct Nurse Practitioner Programs

 Are there any online options?

-There are several online alternatives for every single NP specialization available.
-In order to compensate for the increasing shortage of nurses nationwide, a vast majority of universities now offer distance learning options, whereas employers recognize or even prioritize online-acquired certifications in today’s market.
+There are several online alternatives for every NP specialization available.
+To compensate for the increasing shortage of nurses nationwide, a vast majority of universities now offer distance learning options, whereas employers recognize or even prioritize online-acquired certifications in today’s market.
 This type of coursework is not only more convenient but also asks for far fewer campus trips.
 The only time you will have to be present near your school is when you complete your clinical practice within a hospital, urgent care unit, maternity center, family planning institution or rehabilitation center.

 Finding online options is relatively straightforward when it comes to Nurse Practitioner programs.
-The trick is to get training that matches both your academic goals and work schedule, but also fits your budget.
+The trick is to get training that matches both your academic goals and work schedule, and also fits your budget.
 For more information on the best NP online programs, check out the comprehensive list of universities below:

 - Simmons School of Nursing and Health

 - Duke University

 - Ohio State University

 - George Washington University